Where Do You Go To (My Lovely)?: Inspiration

 It is often suspected that the name Marie-Claire is inspired by Marie Claire magazine, a women's fashion weekly that began in 1937 in France.
 One theory says that the song is about the Italian actress Sophia Loren, who was abandoned by her father and had a poverty-stricken childhood in Naples.
 Another theory has the song being inspired by Danish singer and actress Nina van Pallandt.

 According to Alan Cooper: "Sarstedt insisted it was not written with actress Sophia Loren in mind.
 'Yes, it's a portrait of a poor-born girl who becomes a member of the European jet set.
 And yes, there's reference to her growing up on the "back streets of Naples", so I can see why people may think it was written with Sophia Loren in mind.
 But that's just a coincidence.
 I really wasn't thinking of anyone specific.

 The song was written in Copenhagen.

 In 2009, Sarstedt spoke to a gossip columnist for the Daily Express.
 He admitted he had lied about the song being about a socialite who died in a fire.
-He said that the song was about his girlfriend at the time, Anita Atke, whom he met in Paris.
+He said that, if it was about any one person, then the song was about his girlfriend at the time, Anita Atke, a Danish dental student, whom he had met in 1966 while busking in Paris.
 The two married in 1969 and divorced in 1974.